Sweet Potato & Ballymaloe Diced Irish Beetroot Dip, with a Bulgur Wheat & Pistachio Salad

 - 40g pistachios (chopped)

-- Preheat your oven to 220°C. Wrap the sweet potato tightly in tin foil and cook for 1 hour or until a skewer or knife is easily inserted.
+- Wrap the sweet potato tightly in tin foil and cook for 1 hour or until a skewer or knife is easily inserted.

-- Heat a pan to medium and add 50ml of the olive oil.
-Add the crushed garlic and fry for 2 minutes until the garlic is lightly golden.
+- Heat a pan to a medium heat and add 50ml of the olive oil.
+Add the crushed garlic and fry for 2 minutes until the garlic takes on a golden tinge.
 Tip this and the flavoured oil into a food processor.

 - While the pan is hot, lightly toast your spices and add these and the honey to the processor.

-- Add your cooked beetroot to the processor along with the drained Ballymaloe beetroot.
-Blitz until it becomes a thick paste.
-Then peel back the skin from the cooked sweet potato and scoop out all of the flesh into the food processor.
+- Add your cooked beetroot to the processor along with the drained Ballymaloe Diced Irish Beetroot.
+Blitz until it becomes a thick paste, then peel back the skin from the cooked sweet potato and scoop out all of the flesh into the food processor.
 Give it a few pulses until it is broken down and combined.
-If you like texture in your dip, don't over blitz!
+If you like texture in your dip, don't overblitz!

-- Remove the blade from the processor and stir in the Greek yoghurt.
+- Remove the blade from the processor and stir in the Greek yogurt.
 Taste and adjust seasoning if necessary.
 Place in a large serving dish and spread over the base.